ajdillhoff/personal-site/content/notes/neural_networks.md

 In this series, we will explore the more general method of neural networks.
 We will see that even a network of only two layers can approximate any continuous functional mapping to arbitrary accuracy.
 Through a discussion about network architectures, activation functions, and backpropagation, we will understand and use neural networks to resolve a large number of both classification and regression tasks.

+Before jumping into a definition, consider a simple linear model such as the one discussed in [Linear Regression]({{< relref "linear_regression.md" >}}).
+We can adapt the model to fit all kinds of complex functions through the use of basis functions.
+Under this variation, it would seem possible to construct a model that fits any function to some arbitrary accuracy.
+However, this approach suffers greatly from the **curse of dimensionality**.
+The more input samples we have, and the more complex they are, the greater then number of parameters required becomes.
+This was previously discussed when introducing [Kernels]({{< relref "kernels.md" >}}).
+Depending on the choice of basis function, the number of parameters required explodes exponentially.

+Instead of guessing about which combination of basis functions would result in the best possible model for our particular problem, neural networks are optimized to produce a set of parameters that best fits the training data given a loss function.

 ## Definition {#definition}